What to See and do in London for Free

-If you're touring London on a budget, then you will easily find a wide range of free attractions, such as museums, art galleries, ceremonies and street theatre:
+If you're touring London on a budget, then you can easily find a wide range of free attractions to visit, such as museums, art galleries, public ceremonies and street theatre.

 Fine collections of paintings, sculpture and other artworks are always on show at the following public galleries: